technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 [[http://redmine.jamplex.org/projects/show/jamplus][JamPlus]] wasn't
-released when I started working on dumbuild, but the developers have a clue and it's probably better in almost every dimension than dumbuild.
+released when I started working on dumbuild, but the developers have a clue and it's probably better than dumbuild in most dimensions.
 So if you just want a good build tool, I would start there.

 [[http://www.scons.org/][Scons]] is much better-developed and feature-filled.
 But, it's written in Python, it's smallish but not tiny, and unfortunately it can be pretty slow on big projects.
 I don't think it's a great choice for embedding in a small or medium-sized open-source project, mainly because it would be bigger than the typical host project.
+It's also no speed demon.

 GNU make is what I usually use for my own open-source stuff.
 I don't mind it too much, but it's not the most elegant thing, and has some